Reveal-Energy-Services/orchid-python-api/README-dev.md

   [configure the Orchid Python API to find the Orchid installation](#configure-the-orchid-python-api)
 - You **must**
   [configure the Orchid Python API to find the Orchid training data](#configure-the-orchid-training-data)
+- You may need to [view the Orchid API configuration details](#view-orchid-configuration-details)
 - You may want to invoke the command, `copy_orchid_examples`

     This command copies the example files into an optionally specified (virtual environment) directory.
 (The